Superior care team in the Pediatric Emergency Department at Tufts Children's Hospital causes a young girl’s anxiety to disappear

 Care that’s Above and Beyond

 In town from Natick, the Barbadora family was on a weekend trip while the mother attended a work event in Seaport.
 Jeff had taken Ava and her younger sister Mia, 5, out for a fun afternoon in Boston.
-This was their first experience at Floating Hospital, and since then they’ve talked about the experience being “unbelievably exceptional.”
+This was their first experience at Tufts Children's Hospital, and since then they’ve talked about the experience being “unbelievably exceptional.”

 “Everyone we came in contact with was absolutely wonderful,” said Jeff.
 “I didn’t realize Child Life Specialists existed at hospitals, and Kayla and Eileen made a world of difference in Ava’s experience.”
 He went on to say, “The entire care team deserves a very big kudos for keeping our Ava so calm through her ordeal.”